Monte Carlo Sequence Probability#

 How It Works#

-Average across all sampled responses
+Average across the original and all sampled responses

 This scorer combines the sampling approach of black-box methods with token probability information, providing a more robust estimate than single-response probability.